ilozada/GenomeContent/README.md

 *Please send your questions, comments and bug reports to: : irma.lozada.chavez@gmail.com*

-This version of the program is still a draft and being subject to tests.
+This version of the program is still a draft and being subject to changes and tests.
 But if you use `GenomeContent` for your research, please cite the following paper:

 - Lozada-Chávez I, Stadler,P.F., and Prohaska, S.J.
 (2018) [__Genome-wide features of introns are evolutionary decoupled among themselves and from genome size throughout Eukarya__](https://www.biorxiv.org/content/early/2018/03/18/283549). __re-submitted__. [doi: https://doi.org/10.1101/283549](https://www.biorxiv.org/content/early/2018/03/18/283549)